vvf11/verifiable-tetris/README.md

 ### Wasm Bindings

 First, generate the wasm library for the verifier.
-From the repository root, run:
+From the `verifier` directory, run

 ```bash
 wasm-pack build --target nodejs --dev